 The Shredding Workgroup is responsible for processing all of the green waste created at the garden in preparation for its conversion into the more than 300 tons of fabulous compost created each year.
 Under the leadership of Garden Master Ed Mosman and Team Leader Richard Nortman, the shredding committee meets every Tuesday morning starting at 7:00 AM in the orchard.
 Activities usually last between one and two hours followed by coffee and pastries served under the large pine tree.

 The Compost Workgroup meets every Saturday at 9:00 AM.
-Under the direction of Team Leaders Karl Lisovsky and Richard Nortman, the compost committee begins the process of transforming the shredded green waste into wonderful, rich compost.
+Under the direction of Team Leaders Karl Lisovsky and Richard Nortman, the compost workgroup begins the process of transforming the shredded green waste into wonderful, rich compost.
 If you are interested in working with this group arrive in the compost area below the shredder and chipper sheds at 9:00 AM on Saturday.

 STABLE WASTE WORKGROUP

 Under the direction of Compost Master Warren Miyashiro, this workgroup meets on Tuesday morning at 7:00 AM (concurrent with the shredding committee) to shred and process the composted stable waste delivered to OVF by the City of Los Angeles Department of Sanitation.
 The group generally works for one hour each week.
-To join the workgroup, meet at the manure bins located adjacent to the large shed between Phases I and II.
+To join this workgroup, meet at the manure bins located adjacent to the large shed between Phases I and II.

 MAINTENANCE & CONSTRUCTION